therealzoomgod/PySON/README.md

      |
      |  Methods
      |  -------
+     |  addClass    Create a PySON class member, raises exception if name in use
+     |  addMember   Create a new member, raises exception if name in use
      |  setValue    Set a value, raise exception if strict type checking is enabled
      |  getValue    Returns value or None
      |  getNames    Returns a list of member names